MohamedBassem/fuzzy-dns/README.md

 $ dig +noall +answer @localhost -p 5333 A ggl.example.com
 ggl.example.com.
 0       IN      A       1.1.1.1

-# If there are not matches in the A records, CNAME records are matched
+# If there aren't any matches in the A records, CNAME records are matched
 # According to RFC 1035.
 $ dig +noall +answer @localhost -p 5333 A wontfind.example.com
 wontfind.example.com.
 0       IN      CNAME   willfind.example.com.
 willfind.example.com.
 0       IN      A       1.1.1.2

-# Same with a typo
+# Same as the previous example but with a typo
 $ dig +noall +answer @localhost -p 5333 A wontfd.example.com
 wontfd.example.com.
 0       IN      CNAME   willfind.example.com.
 willfind.example.com.
 0       IN      A       1.1.1.2